PhilterPaper/Perl-PDF-Builder/README.md

 This software is Copyright (c) 2017-2022 by Phil M. Perry.

 Previous copyrights are held by others (Steve Simms, Alfred Reibenschuh, et al.).
+See The HISTORY section of the documentation for more information.

 ## License